charlesbrandt/public/code/javascript/frameworks.md

 https://bulma.io/

 Bulma seems like a well thought out structure.

-Buefy adds integration with Vue.
+Buefy adds integration with Vue, but so for I'm planning to run with just Bulma.

 ## Vuetify